gatoravi/maury/README.md

 Maury works by looking at genotypes at sites of common polymorphisms.
 Maury outputs the proportion of genotypes that are concordant between a pair of samples.
+It uses Maximum Likelihood Estimation(MLE) to infer the genotype of a sample at a particular locus by looking at the read depths of the reference and alternate alleles.

 A sample VCF with a recommended list of common polymorphisms using information from Pengelly et al. (A SNP profiling panel for sample tracking in whole-exome sequencing studies.